Olympus E-M1 II vs Panasonic FZ300

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the E-M1 II followed on from the Olympus E-M1.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M1 II better than the Panasonic FZ300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.